cs1302uga/cs1302-tutorials/javafx/javafx.md

 1. If the small GUI app containing a nice message appears with no renderer errors, then you are okay to proceed!
    **Note**: You may have to wait a few seconds to see the message.

-   1. If you are running MacOS and get an exception message related to DIS, then please ensure that you have followed the instructions provided at the beginning of the semester for [MacOS users](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/MacOS.md).
+   1. If you are running MacOS and get an exception message related to `DISPLAY` the first or second time that you attempt to run the program, then please ensure that you have followed the instructions provided at the beginning of the semester for [MacOS users](https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/MacOS.md).
       In particular, you really do need to restart your Mac after installing XQuartz via Homebrew.

 ## High-Level Walkthrough